What We Treat

 All Ages

-Dr Norman provides comprehensive general paediatric care for children of all ages — from toddlers through to teenagers.
-General paediatric appointments cover the full range of medical concerns a child may face throughout childhood, assessed with the benefit of specialist training and longitudinal knowledge of your child’s history.
+Haven Paediatrics provides comprehensive general paediatric care for children of all ages — from toddlers through to teenagers.
+General paediatricians specialise in the complex medical conditions a child may face throughout childhood.
+Our families develop ongoing relationship with our Paediatricians — allowing for more thorough, tailored care over time.

 Common Presentations